 Antony is a regular tutor for The Poetry School and the Arvon Foundation.
 He has worked on a number of translation projects with poets from Holland, Hungary, China and Israel, and was Poet in Residence at the University of York for 2006 and at the Ilkley Literature Festival in 2010.
 He also writes for the theatre and his plays include Dog Blue, Goose Chase and Shepherds’ Delight.

-He is Director of the Bridlington Poetry Festival (Fri 14 - Sun 16 Jun 2013) and an Artistic Associate of Nottingham-based Useful Donkey Theatre Company.
+He is Artistic Director of the Bridlington Poetry Festival (Thu 12 - Sun 15 Jun 2014) and an Artistic Associate of Nottingham-based Useful Donkey Theatre Company.

 Forthcoming Events & News